fcavani/e/README.md

 This package brings a way to stack errors for future reference.
 There are tools to retrieve this errors and make decisions during run-time.

-It's stable but its not for use. :) I make the package only for use in my others go packages, but I decide to open it for compatibility reasons.
+It's stable but its not for use.
+I made this package only for use in my others go packages, but I decide to open it for compatibility reasons.